ninanye/ninanye.github.io/projects/project-3.md

   - AR development
   - Unity3d
   - C#
-summary: Developed an 3D annotation-tool compitable with Microsoft Hololens 2 smart-glasses.
+summary: Developed an 3D annotation-tool compatible with Microsoft Hololens 2 smart-glasses.
 ---

 This summer we developed an 3D annotation application for Microsoft Hololens 2.
-We used development platform Unity 3D with C# as our programming language.
+We used development-platform Unity 3D with C# as our programming language.
 Built polygons in Unity 3D with the use of trigonometry and quaternions for rotational movement.
 Unfortunately, the Github-repository for this tool can not be published as this project is work-related with confidential repositories.